The Shared Wound

 Abortion in Peru is illegal, even in cases of rape.
 Thousands of women die when undergoing illegal procedures, which take place under poor conditions; others are forced to bring into this world the very fruit of their abuse.

 Velazquez's Christ is taken as a symbol of the weight of colonization and forced faith change towards catholicism.
 The chains of the colonizers might have been broken, but religious fundamentalism is very much alive, and it influences the penal code and laws.
 These laws are unfair towards women, even life-threatening and harmful towards their integrity as individuals.

 "If I was La Sarita, Would You See Me?"

 How society blinds itself towards female suffering and the notion of the "Puta"

 A.K.A.
-I died not only because of his misogyny, but also your indifference
+I died not only because of his misogyny but also your indifference.

-Extreme cases of sexual assault and gender abuse surfaced the media in Peru in mid-2016.
+Extreme cases of sexual assault and gender abuse surfaced in the media in Peru in mid-2016.
 Cases like the one of Lady Guillen, who was abducted and left with marks of severe abuse in her whole body, or the case of Arlette Contreras, whose abuse was captured by security cameras.
 Regardless of the notoriety of these cases, the media coverage, and video and physical proof, the justice system failed to protect these women and give fair punishment to the men that attacked them.
 There was also a vocal number of people that justified the attacks and victim-blamed the women.
-This behavior is common place in a patriarchal society like Peru.
+This behaviour is commonplace in a patriarchal society like Peru.

 Little Girls Showcase